thobl/external-validity/README.md

 Additional data can be found on [zenodo.org/record/8058432](https://zenodo.org/record/8058432).

+An interactive visualization of all data, with ways to flexibly filter and download them, can be found at [external-validity.iti.kit.edu](https://external-validity.iti.kit.edu/).

 ## Running it in the Docker Container ##

 For running the docker container, you of course need docker.